Arpitpassi/BridgeReport/index.md

 ### [Orbiter Finance](https://orbiter.finance/)
 - **Strengths**
-  - Extensive network coverage
+  - Extensive network coverage allowing a dozen on chains and tokens making it a experience to bridge anything
-  - Fast transaction speeds
 - **Limitations**
   - Highest gas fees among tested bridges
 - **Speed**: One of the fastest among the tested bridges